Office of the Chief Academic Officer

 Regardless of their life circumstances, AVID students overcome obstacles and achieve success.
 They graduate and attend college at higher rates, but more importantly, they can think critically, collaborate, and set high expectations to confidently conquer the challenges that await them.
 Learn more about AVID in NUSD.

 NUSD partners with several agencies to provide after-school programs that focus on a broad range of supports for students.
 Based on the program and the school, these programs can offer a variety of enrichment activities, educational supports, mentorship and family connection.
-Learn more about After-School Programs in NUSD.
+Learn more about After-School and Mentoring Programs in NUSD.

 NUSD is proud to invest in extracurricular activities for students of all ages.
 From sports teams at the elementary level competing in a local district league to high school athletic teams vying for state championships, there are so many ways for students to be connected even more to their schools.
 Learn more about athletics in NUSD.